hasnainabdi/InternIntelligence-Potfolio/README.md

 # Portfolio Website - Muhammad Hasnain

 ## Project Overview
-This is a personal portfolio website designed to showcase skills, experience, and projects in a professional and interactive way.
+This personal portfolio website is designed to showcase skills, experience, and projects professionally and interactively.
 The website includes animations, a well-structured layout, and an engaging UI to enhance user experience.
 Additionally, a rating and comment section has been implemented for feedback.

 ## Features
 - **Dynamic Introduction**: A visually appealing welcome section with animations.